Take Control: Identifying and Overcoming Depression Symptoms

 Common symptoms include ongoing sadness, loss of interest in activities, sleep disturbances, fatigue, changes in appetite or weight, difficulty concentrating or making decisions, feelings of worthlessness or guilt, and suicidal thoughts or behaviors.

-How Does Major Depressive Disorder Differ From Normal Sadness?
+How Does Major Depressive Disorder Differ from Normal Sadness?

 Major Depressive Disorder (MDD) involves persistent and severe symptoms that significantly impair daily functioning, lasting for at least two weeks.
 Unlike normal sadness, MDD includes loss of interest or pleasure in activities, changes in appetite, sleep disturbances, feelings of worthlessness or guilt, and interference with relationships and daily activities.